mitre/bacnet/docs/bacnet.md

 ### Block Diagram
 ![BACnet Plugin Block Diagram](assets/bacnet-bd-transparent.png)

-The BACnet Plugin introduces several new abilities to the user once installed on the CALDERA server.
+The BACnet Plugin introduces several new abilities to the user once installed on the Caldera server.
 The abilities execute on the agent and can target any device that supports the BACnet protocol via IP or Ethernet.

 Compatible targets include, but are not limited to: BACnet/IP-attached PLCs, BACnet Ethernet-attached PLCs, and Engineering Workstations or Systems that can reach PLCs attached via BACnet/IP or BACnet Ethernet.